 SIGT’s DCM keeps it trading close to asset value

 Effectiveness of DCM illustrated in recent volatile markets

 As illustrated in Figure 14, SIGT’s discount control mechanism (DCM), which went live on 1 August 2016, continues to keep the trust trading close to asset value (SIGT has traded at an average premium of 0.4% during the last 12 months).
 It is noteworthy that towards the end of 2018, when market conditions were more challenging, the certainty offered by the DCM kept SIGT trading close to asset value, and it has continued to trade around asset value during the subsequent market rally.

 By giving investors confidence that they can enter and exit SIGT at close to NAV, the DCM is designed to allow SIGT to attract new shareholders and grow its asset base over time.
 This will be helped if it continues to provide low-volatility returns that are attractive to investors.

 The significant net issuance that has taken place since the DCM was introduced illustrates that there is demand for SIGT’s strategy.
-We think that investors like the certainty that the DCM offers, and believe that the asset growth that it has facilitated is positive as, all things being equal, it serves to lower SIGT’s ongoing charges ratio and should support liquidity in SIGT’s shares.
+We like the certainty that the DCM offers investors, and believe that the asset growth that it has facilitated is positive as, all things being equal, it serves to lower SIGT’s ongoing charges ratio and should support liquidity in SIGT’s shares.
 These should benefit all of SIGT’s shareholders.